NotAShelf/nvf/.github/README.md

 assets and documentation are published under the
 [**CC BY License**](https://github.com/NotAShelf/nvf/blob/main/.github/assets/LICENSE).

-<h6>Yeah this includes the logo work too, stop stealing artwork that is not yours!</h6>
+<h6 align="center">Yes, this includes the logo work too.
+Stop taking artwork that is not yours!</h6>

 ---